ocp4opsandsecurity/tekton/README.md

 OpenShift, pipelines are an automated process that drives software through a path of building, testing, and deploying code.

-In this article we will create a full-fledged self-serving CI/CD pipeline performing the following tasks:
+In this article we will be performing the following tasks:
 - Create custom tasks.
-- Create a delivery pipeline.
-- Provide a storage volume
-  - Create a persistent volume claim
+- Create custom pipelines.
-  - Specify a persistent volume claim
-- Create a PipelineRun
+- Create storage volumes.

-Add triggers to capture events in the source repository.

-This section uses the pipelines-tutorial example to demonstrate the preceding tasks.
-The example uses a simple application which consists of:

-A front-end interface, vote-ui, with the source code in the ui-repo Git repository.

-A back-end interface, vote-api, with the source code in the api-repo Git repository.

-The apply-manifests and update-deployment tasks in the pipelines-tutorial Git repository.
+- Execute PipelineRuns.

 ## Table Of Contents
 - [Assumptions](#assumptions)